 The President noted that the CIS remains a key market for Belarus, as Belarusian products are well known in the CIS member states.
 “Therefore the economic dimension is a priority for the government.
-The CIS is the only uniting link, the only possibility to build relations in a way for many post-Soviet countries,” Alexander Lukashenko stated.
+The CIS is the only uniting link, the only possibility to build relations in a way for many post-Soviet countries,” Aleksandr Lukashenko stated.

 “I would add Ukraine and Georgia to this group, because we trade a lot with these countries and maintain good relations with them,” the head of state said.

-Alexander Lukashenko emphasized that military-political cooperation within the framework of the CSTO is important for Belarus.
+Aleksandr Lukashenko emphasized that military-political cooperation within the framework of the CSTO is important for Belarus.
 “Today this is the most important area where we should focus our efforts because of the politico-military trends in the world, especially after the two major nuclear powers withdrew from the INF Treaty.
 In view of the global developments the importance of this organization is of no doubt.
 But now the organization is caught in some unhealthy situation.
 Take, for example, the routine issue of appointment of the secretary general,” the President said.

 The President stressed that Belarus has been successfully developing a dialogue with its second largest partner, the European Union.
 “Investments are on the rise, the trade surplus has been growing, contacts are developing.
 Last year saw a record high volume of cooperation with the European Investment Bank and the European Bank for Reconstruction and Development.”